mostafa-abokhadra/backend-essentials/SEO/PracticalSEO.md

 ```

 Replace `"Your Page Title Here"` with the actual title you want to display.
 Adding `og:title` is especially useful for branding and consistency, ensuring your title appears the same across all platforms that support Open Graph tags.

+### ai google overview
+There is nothing special for creators to do to be considered other than to follow our regular guidance for appearing in search, as covered in Google Search Essentials.